FAQs and Key Narratives

 All JA learning experiences are tested with students before they’re launched and evaluated for impact based on feedback directly from students.

 In addition, youth voices anchor our strategic planning, thought leadership, and participation at the world’s largest convenings.
-We co-author thought leadership with recent JA alumni—giving greater reach to their ideas and experiences—and ensure that students have a strong voice at UNGA, COP, Davos, and more.
+We co-author thought leadership with JA alumni—giving greater reach to their ideas and experiences—and ensure that students have a strong voice at UNGA, COP, Davos, and more.

-To prepare for our last strategic planning process, we launched youthvoices.org—in partnership with Cortico, the MIT Center for Constructive Communication, and Accenture—to surface youth experiences and perspectives through recorded small-group sessions.
+IN 2023, we launched youthvoices.org—in partnership with Cortico, the MIT Center for Constructive Communication, and Accenture—to surface youth experiences and perspectives through recorded small-group sessions.
 The project’s long-term goals include:

 Measure the qualitative impact of JA and JA alumni communities